Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 [`CapturePipeline<OnDemandCaptureSession>?`](~/api/Uralstech.UXR.QuestCamera.OnDemandCaptureSession.yml) objects respectively.
 Each contains the session object (`CapturePipeline<T>.Session`) and a YUV-to-RGBA texture converter (`CapturePipeline<T>.Converter`).

-As with `CameraDevice`, wait for the pipeline to open using `CaptureSession.WaitForInitialization()` or `CaptureSession.WaitForInitializationAsync()`, and check `State == ResourceState.Valid` when using the coroutine method.
+As with `CameraDevice`, wait for the pipeline to open using `Session.WaitForInitialization()` or `Session.WaitForInitializationAsync()`, and check `State == ResourceState.Valid` when using the coroutine method.
 If the pipeline could not be started successfully, release its native resources by awaiting `CapturePipeline<T>.DisposeAsync()`.

 Once started, you'll get frames from the camera in an ARGB32 `RenderTexture` accessible via `CapturePipeline<T>.Converter.Texture`.
 The latest timestamp is in `Converter.CaptureTimestamp`, and you can subscribe to `Converter.OnFrameProcessed` for a callback.
-For on-demand pipelines, call `CaptureSession.TryRequestCapture(out var error)` when you need a new frame.
+For on-demand pipelines, call `Session.TryRequestCapture(out var error)` when you need a new frame.

 When you're done with the pipeline, dispose of it by awaiting `CapturePipeline<T>.DisposeAsync()`.
 This disposes both the converter and capture session simultaneously.